 Role

-At the postgraduate level, Errol supervises Business Research Projects for dissertations students on the MBA, E-MBA and MSc programmes.
-He provides Consultancy Project support for master’s students in international Management, Professional Practice and supports to MSc Business Management students.
+At the postgraduate level, Errol supervises Business Research Projects for dissertations students in the MBA, E-MBA and MSc programmes.
+He provides Consultancy Project support for master’s students in international Management, Professional Practice and support to MSc Business Management students.
 Errol also leads two modules on MSc Innovation Management and Entrepreneurship modules, the Enterprise Context & Business Values alongside Customer Insights Through Marketing Research.
 These modules offer an opportunity for students to understand the behaviours and thinking processes of entrepreneurs and to implement strategies for real-life complex global business solutions.

 As part of the quality assurance element of the Course and Academic Committees, Errol carries out module reviews, assesses the progress and development of students, consults with student reps, and with professional and other support services to identify any required actions to improve the module (s).